Last updated on April 28th, 2023 at 06:33 am

 On an iPhone, for example, you would do a hard reset by opening the Settings app, choosing the General option, selecting Transfer or Reset iPhone, then Erase All Content and Settings.

-By knowing how to hard reset iPhone 11 devices, you will be able to resolve many of the problems that you might experience relating to a frozen or unresponsive device which can’t be fixed by a simple soft reset of the operating system.
+By knowing the iPhone 11 hard reset steps, you will be able to resolve many of the problems that you might experience relating to a frozen or unresponsive device which can’t be fixed by a simple soft reset of the operating system.

 A hard reset is sometimes referred to as a factory reset or master reset.
 A factory reset makes all your data stored on the device disappear.
 This includes installed applications, and associated application data.
 Factory resetting also restores a device to factory settings, so you would need to re-add accounts od re-adjust settings if you plan to use the device again after a hard reset.